Jack Angel: Nickelodeon

 He provided "additional voices" in Toy Story and Toy Story 2, and the voice of Chunk in Toy Story 3.

-He also provided additional voices for Scooby-Doo and Scrappy-Doo, The Dukes, Snorks, Dino-Riders, The Smurfs, The Rescuers Down Under, The Little Mermaid, DuckTales the Movie: Treasure of the Lost Lamp, Land of Enchantment, Super Dave: Daredevil for Hire, Aladdin, Hercules, Quest for Camelot, Tarzan, The Iron Giant, Monsters, Inc., The Lorax, Monsters University and Despicable Me 2.
+He also provided additional voices for Scooby-Doo and Scrappy-Doo, The Dukes, Snorks, Dino-Riders, The Smurfs, The Rescuers Down Under, The Little Mermaid, DuckTales the Movie: Treasure of the Lost Lamp, Land of Enchantment, Super Dave: Daredevil for Hire, Aladdin, Hercules, Quest for Camelot, The Iron Giant, Monsters, Inc., The Lorax, Monsters University and Despicable Me 2.

-His uncredited voice roles include Rock in the 2014 American biblical epic film Noah and an Egyptian in the 1998 animated film The Prince of Egypt.
+His uncredited voice roles include an Egyptian in the 1998 animated film The Prince of Egypt and Rock in the 2014 American biblical epic film Noah.

 Personal life

 Angel was married twice.
 He and his first wife, Barbara Angel, divorced in 1980.
 Together they had three children.
 He married talent agent/owner Arlene Thornton in 1984.
 They lived in Studio City and Malibu, California.

 Death

-Angel died on October 18, 2021, at the age of 90, shortly before his 91st birthday.
+Angel died of natural causes on October 18, 2021, six days before his 91st birthday.
+On the day of his death, a piece of lost 1980s paraphernalia that contained his voice as the lead role, being the U.S. dub of TUGS, was discovered.